 Days 1-2: Madrid

 Depart the UK for Madrid where you'll collect a hire car and head to the luxurious Hospes Puerta de Alcala.
 Ideally positioned close to the Buen Retiro Park, you’ll have the capital’s ‘Golden Triangle of Art’ at your fingertips.
 Comprising the Prado, Reina Sofia and Thyssen-Bornemisza museums, it’s a comprehensive introduction to Madrid’s rich cultural wealth, showcased in timeless masterpieces by such luminaries as Dali and Picasso.
 Spend the next day exploring the city at your own pace, taking in its broad sweep of architectural styles that range from the strikingly contemporary to the extravagantly Belle Époque.

 Day 3: Ciudad Rodrigo

 Step off the beaten path as you drive deep into Spanish countryside to Ciudad Rodrigo’s medieval splendour.
 Here, churches, chapels and convents surround its 12th-century focal point – the Cathedral of Santa Maria.
 You'll spend the night at the Parador de Ciudad Rodrigo, a 14th century castle whose hilltop perch looks out to the River Agueda and Campo Charro’s rural sprawl.
-There’s also the first of your included dinners, with your paradors’ kitchens serving up the best in local produce in evocative settings.

 Stay: Parador de Ciudad Rodrigo (Superior)